bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "I think we received a few copies from him, if you need one, darling"

 Her husband shook his head.
-"I don't need it, but the Krynn Empire do."
+"I don't need it, but the Kryn Dynasty do."
 His voice went from relieved to troubled.
 "And they can easily get one, which means we have got to act fast, but we need to be smart about this."

-"Can't you just portal in, and torch it?"
+"Can't we just portal in, and torch it?"
 Vesper chipped in.
 It apparently didn't sound like too big of an issue to her.

 "No, absolutely not" Percival responded in a serious tone.
-"If we get recognized - and we will - we would have declared war with an entire empire."
+"If we get recognized - and we will - we would have declared war with an entire nation."

 "But they won't know who I am" Vesper countered, firm in her conviction.

-"You are not supposed to be seen in the first place, but I fear they will anyway" her father responded, a bit bitter about the situation.
+"You are not supposed to be seen in the first place, but I fear they will anyway.
+They have a special kind of magic that allows them to bend time, and if they notice you, you will be caught" her father responded, a bit bitter about the situation.
 "They have the scroll, and I assume they also know about the keystone?" he said as he turned to Adrex again.

 Still wrapped up in the iron bands, the tone had most certainly changed from interrogation to problem solving.